rsalmaso/django-service-urls/README.md

 # django-service-urls

-`django-service-urls` is a setting helper for django to represent databases, caches, email and storages backends via a single string.
+`django-service-urls` is a setting helper for django to represent databases, caches, email, storages and task backends via a single string.

 This work is based on [dj-database-url](https://github.com/jazzband/dj-database-url) and [https://github.com/django/django/pull/8562](https://github.com/django/django/pull/8562).